Wednesday, November 10, 2021

 Although Michel must have known National Prohibition was coming, he did not live long enough to see the liquor house he had co-founded come to an end after 43 years in business.
 Now Colonel F. Joseph, shown here as he aged, was left to shut down their enterprise.
 Providentially years earlier he had branched out into other commercial activities.
 At his death in March 1935 at age 86, F. Joseph was vice chairman of the Liberty National Bank & Trust Company and treasurer and a director of the Washington Mutual Fire Insurance Assn.
 The brothers are buried in adjacent and matching graves in St. Louis Cemetery.
 Their French connection has been left unbroken.

-Note: As so often occurs, I was brought to the story of the Herrmanns and their ascent into Louisville whiskey aristocracy by seeing for auction one of the “scratch” jugs shown here.
+Note: As so often occurs, I was brought to the story of the Herrmanns and their ascent into Louisville whiskey aristocracy by seeing at auction one of the “scratch” jugs shown here.
 Because the brothers each have extensive material on Ancestry, coverage in Louisville newspapers and the Wine & Spirits Bulletin, it was possible to follow their careers.
-While there are several photos of F. Joseph, unfortunately I have been unable to find any of Michel.
+Initially I was unable to find any image of Michel Herrmann until August 2024 when Christopher Golski of Phoenix contacted me, sending a newspaper clipping from the Louisville Courier Journal of August 10, 1914, with his photo, shown below.
+Michel Herrmann was Christopher's great great grand uncle, through his mother.
+My great thanks to him for the picture.

 4 comments: